djplaner/Card-Interface-Tweak/README.md

 ## How to use the tweak

+Requirements are

-Assumptions is that you are starting with a Blackboard 9.1 site and that you have a Blackboard content page (see the before above)
+1. You have a [Blackboard Learn](https://www.blackboard.com/teaching-learning/learning-management/blackboard-learn) site that you have both the permission and knowledge to edit.
+1. You can copy [this tweak.js Javascript file](tweak.js) into that page.
+1. You can implement the following instructions.

 #### Step 1.
 Add the Tweak Javascript